Haley Bradshaw, MD

 PGY-1

 I grew up in East Tennessee and love the area.
 I attended Emory & Henry College and East Tennessee State University for my undergraduate education.
-I completed medical school at the Quillen College of Medicine here in Johnson City.
+I completed medical school at Quillen College of Medicine here in Johnson City.
 I enjoy being outdoors and spending time with my family.

 Undergraduate: Emory & Henry College & East Tennessee State University